metamodeler/CIM-CSS-Plug-in/README.md

     Archive...

-    search the .rar file on your system
+    search the .zip file on your system

     install the CIM-CSS plug-in